analysiscenter/batchflow/docs/intro/validator.rst

 Getting started
 ===============
 Validator is an instrument to unify the process of model training and validation.
-There are two main reasons to wrap your model using classes from `Validator` submodule:
+There are two main reasons to wrap your model with `Validator`:

-- make the structure of the model lifecycle clear,
+- make the model lifecycle more clear,
-- provide API to automized model training and validation.
+- provide API to automized model training, validation and cross-validation.

-All you need is to define class inherited from `Validator`, define few methods and then you can use it in your scipts: ::
+All you need is to define class inherited from `Validator`, define few methods (`train`, `inference`, train/test loaders etc.) and then you can use it in your scipts: ::

     validator = LithologyModel(dpcm=20, crop_length=10)